integrated-ethics/web/content/labs/media-literacy.md

 withstand the hazards of a job site, garage project, or overland adventure.

-Delta raised \$1.5 million in its first week on Kickstarter, and it's well on its way to surpassing \$2 million.
+Delta raised $1.5 million in its first week on Kickstarter, and it’s well on its way to surpassing $2 million.
 We are impressed with its power, versatility, quick charge time, and compact size.
-If you support Delta before the campaign closes on October 19, you'll receive a lifetime battery warranty.
+If you support Delta before the campaign closes on October 19, you’ll receive a lifetime battery warranty.

 EcoFlow Delta 1300 Electric Generator